CAR T cell Therapy and ImmunoPrism™

 - Not all cell types have recognized flow markers.
 Therefore, flow is not able to profile the abundance of some immune cells, such as macrophages.
 Since ImmunoPrism™ is based on RNA, it does not have this limitation.
 The ImmunoPrism™ assay is able to discern even subtle immune changes, such as quantification of M1 and M2 polarized macrophages.

-In CAR-T therapy studies, researchers study the host immune system and response, as well as the engineering cells, themselves.
+In CAR T cell therapy studies, researchers study the host immune system and response, as well as the engineering cells, themselves.
 ImmunoPrism™ is well positioned to measure these aspects and overcome the practical challenges of flow cytometry.
-Given this, we believe that ImmunoPrism™ can help guide the future of CAR-T research, improving efficacy and helping CAR-T move to other indications.
+Given this, we believe that ImmunoPrism™ can help guide the future of CAR T cell therapy research, improving efficacy and helping CAR-T move to other indications.

-Contact us to share more about your CAR-T studies, and learn how ImmunoPrism™ can accelerate your translational work.
+Contact us to share more about your CAR T cell therapy studies, and learn how ImmunoPrism™ can accelerate your translational work.

 Note: Cofactor’s ImmunoPrism™ Assay is offered both for Research Use Only (not to be used as a diagnostic assay) and as a CAP-validated assay.
 Please contact us to discuss which option is right for your application.